Some new results on decidability for elementary algebra and geometry

 The structure of the sequel is as follows:

 Section~\ref{sec:initobs} introduces notation and terminology and then gives some preliminary observations and results.
 We assume that the reader is acquainted with the concept of a many-sorted first-order language as described, for example, in the book by \citet{manzano-efol}.
-However, with the aim of making the material accessible to readers without a professional mathematics background, we review many of the ideas from vector algebra and affine geometry that we will use.
+However, as an {\it aide-memoire} to make the material more easily accessible to readers without a professional background in pure mathematics, we review many of the ideas from vector algebra and affine geometry that we will use.
 We then make some initial observations on the possibilities for decision procedures in the theories of interest.
 This leads on to a number of examples showing the expressive strength of the language of normed spaces compared with the language of inner product spaces.
 For example, while we will later prove that a first-order property of inner product spaces that holds in all finite dimensional spaces holds in any inner product space, there are very simple first-order properties of normed spaces that only have infinite-dimensional models.
 The section concludes with a proof that there are first-order properties that hold in all Banach spaces but not in all normed spaces.

 Section~\ref{sec:prelim} introduces our basic method for proving undecidability in a language equipped with a sort whose intended interpretation is the real numbers.
-The method is to exhibit a structure $\cal M$ for the language and a formula $N(x)$ with the indicated free variable of the real sort which holds in the structure iff $x$ is interpreted as a natural number.
+The method is to exhibit a structure $\cal M$ for the language and a formula $\nu(x)$ with the indicated free variable of the real sort which holds in the structure iff $x$ is interpreted as a natural number.
 If such a structure $\cal M$ exists, the method provides a reduction of the set of truths of second-order arithmetic to the set of sentences that hold in any class of structures containing $\cal M$.
 Thus the method shows that a theory for which such a structure $\cal M$ exists is not even arithmetical.

 Section~\ref{sec:metric-spaces} applies the method of the previous section to the case of metric spaces, which gives a new proof that the first-order theory of a metric space is undecidable.
 Here we also give a decision procedure for (a superset of) the $\fAE$ fragment of the theory of metric spaces and show that this is the best possible result of its type by reducing the satisfiability problem for Diophantine equations to $\fAE$ satisfiability for metric spaces.